boylea/2015-02-09-wsuv/bash_profile.md

 Customizing your shell terminal
 ===============================

 Code to customize your terminal lives in the file `.bash_profile` in your home folder.
+If is does not exist you can create it.
 This is a plain text file that you can add to using any text editor.

 Any commands that you can run interactively at the terminal command prompt can be put in here to be executed each time the terminal is opened.